solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 6. Repeat Steps 4 and 5 for the remaining Azure Active Directory group assignments described in the table found in the task description.

-## Task 5 - Set the SQL Active Directory admin
+## Task 6 - Set the SQL Active Directory admin

-** QUESTION: Not certain if this is needed.
-Doesn't adding the AAD Group to the built-in SQL admin role satisfy this requirement?

 In order to take advantage of the security group structure we've created, we need to ensure the **Synapse_WORKSPACENAME_SQLAdmins** group has administrative permissions to the SQL Pools contained in the workspace.